International Holding Company

 The International Holding Company (IHC) is a holding company headquartered in Abu Dhabi, United Arab Emirates, which manages a diversified portfolio of domestic and foreign investments.
-Royal Group, owned by the Abu Dhabi ruling dynasty is the biggest shareholder at 61%.
+Royal Group, owned by the Abu Dhabi ruling dynasty, is the biggest shareholder at 61%.
 IHC´s chairman is Sheikh Tahnoon bin Zayed al-Nahyan, who also serves as the country's National Security Advisor and manages two sovereign wealth funds.

 The company is listed on the Abu Dhabi stock exchange and as of 2024 had a market capitalization of 240 billion US dollar.
-After the Royal Group transferred 40 companies worth US$4.7 billion to IHC, the company's share price grew by 42,000% between 2019 and 2024, making it the second most valuable company in the Gulf States behind Saudi Aramco.
+After the Royal Group transferred 40 companies worth US$4.7 billion to IHC, the company's share price grew by 42,000% between 2019 and 2024, making it the second most valuable company in the Gulf States behind petroleum company Saudi Aramco.
 This transformation coincides with Tahnoon bin Zayed al-Nahyan's time as Chairman.